Brookfield Properties to lay off 20% of retail division

 Brookfield Properties is a subsidiary of Brookfield Property Partners, a real estate arm of the Toronto-based investment manager Brookfield Asset Management.
 The company became one of the largest mall owners in the country when Brookfield Property Partners acquired Chicago-based GGP for $9.25 billion in 2018 and merged the assets into Brookfield Properties.

-Brookfield Properties has more than 170 retail properties in 43 states, according to its website.
-The portfolio includes Brookfield Place in downtown Manhattan, Shops at Merrick Park in Coral Gables, Florida, and the Crown Building in New York, according to its website.
+The company has more than 170 retail properties in 43 states, according to its website.
+Its portfolio includes Brookfield Place in downtown Manhattan, Shops at Merrick Park in Coral Gables, Florida, and the Crown Building in New York.

 Retail, especially malls, have taken a hit during the pandemic.
 A number of anchor tenants have filed for bankruptcy.